The Capital Raise Checklist – Are you ready for a raise?

 Even though the terms sheet is optional, it can give your investors a quick overview of the opportunity and the existing company governance.
 This is particularly important where your investors might be time-poor.

-In short, a Shareholders Agreement is the document that sets out the ongoing relationship between the Company and its Shareholders.
+Put simply, a shareholders agreement is the document that sets out the ongoing relationship between the company and its Shareholders.

-If you have an existing Shareholders Agreement and the investor wants to make changes, it is worth starting the process early – an amendment to a Shareholders Agreement won’t be binding until all existing shareholders agree and sign.
+If you have an existing shareholders agreement and the investor wants to make changes, it is worth starting the process early – an amendment to a shareholders agareement won’t be binding until all existing shareholders agree and sign.

 It is also worth making sure you are aware of the relevant Corporations Act obligations.
 For example, do you know what exemption to disclosure you will be relying on for each investment, and have you created a record to manage this?
 Are you aware of the 50 shareholder limit for private companies?